Oseledets' Splitting of Standard-like Maps: Standard-like maps

-Such sets are \emph{transported} along with the dynamics and, in the limits $k\rightarrow\pm\infty$, \emph{converge} to the orbit of point $\mh{x}$; for this reason, these are called local- or left-invariant manifolds.
-By assuming smooth maps $\mh{f}$, it is possible to show \cite{Pesin} that the sets $\mathcal{P}^\pm$ can be \emph{locally} represented by differentiable curves $\mh{x}(s)$ such that $\mh{x}(0)=\mh{x}$, which may be then parametrized by their own \emph{arc length} $s$.
-With respect to the invariant measure (here, Lebesgue) these left-invariant curves are \emph{almost-everywhere} smooth, but may have an arbitrary number of \emph{isolated singularities} \cite{Sinai}; this fact does not pose obstructions to the \emph{numeric} observation of such curves, since the probability to fall \emph{exactly} upon singularities (e.g. \emph{cusps}) is zero.
-This is the guiding idea of the present approach: non-uniform chaotic systems may have \emph{dense} sets of pathologies but, as long as these have zero-measure, their intrinsic phase-space dependence can still be probed.
+Such sets are \emph{transported} along with the dynamics of $\mh{x}$ and, in the limits $n\to\pm\infty$, \emph{converge} to its orbit; for this reason, these are called local- or left-invariant manifolds.\\ By assuming smooth maps $\mh{\Phi}$, it is possible to show \cite{Pesin} that, \emph{locally}, the sets $\mathcal{P}^\pm(\mh{x})$ can be represented by two differentiable curves $\bos{\gamma}(s)$ parametrized by their \emph{arc length} $s$ and such that $\bos{\gamma}(0)=\mh{x}$.
+With respect to the invariant measure (here, Lebesgue) these left-invariant curves are then \emph{almost-everywhere} smooth, since they may exhibit arbitrary numbers of \emph{isolated singularities} \cite{Sinai}; operatively, this does not pose serious obstructions to the \emph{numeric observation} of such curves, since the probability to fall \emph{exactly} upon singularities (\textit{e.g.} cusps) is zero.\\This is the guiding idea of our approach: the invariant structure of a non-uniform chaotic system may have a \emph{dense} set of pathologies but, as long as these have zero-measure, its phase-space dependence can still be probed.